-There are currently 2.9 million Helen of Troy shares held short by investors – that's known as Helen of Troy's "short interest".
-This figure is 7.4% up from 2.7 million last month.
+There are currently 2.6 million Helen of Troy shares held short by investors – that's known as Helen of Troy's "short interest".
+This figure is 7.8% down from 2.8 million last month.

 There are a few different ways that this level of interest in shorting Helen of Troy shares can be evaluated.

 Helen of Troy's "short interest ratio" (SIR) is the quantity of Helen of Troy shares currently shorted divided by the average quantity of Helen of Troy shares traded daily (recently around 173533.37783712).
 Helen of Troy's SIR currently stands at 14.98.
 In other words for every 100,000 Helen of Troy shares traded daily on the market, roughly 14980 shares are currently held short.